What’s The Difference Between ’50s Wiring and Modern Wiring?

 Pros of ’50s Wiring:

-- Pickup tone stays consistent when turning down the Volume Pot.
+- The pickup tone stays consistent when turning down the Volume Pot.

 - Pickups don’t lose high frequencies when turning down the Volume Pot.